Skip to content

 Overall Architecture

-The framework proceeds in three steps: (1) Intent Recognition — an API LLM analyzes the current game state and generates \(K=3\) desired and undesired follower responses respectively; (2) Impact Measurement — an API LLM generates a base utterance, the Refiner produces multiple candidates, and a Measurer computes the distributional shift in follower responses as the reward; (3) Policy Optimization — GRPO is used to train the Refiner to maximize persuasive impact.
+The process consists of three steps: (1) Intent Recognition—the API LLM analyzes the current situation to generate \(K=3\) sets of desired and undesired follower responses; (2) Impact Measurement—the API LLM generates a base utterance, the Refiner refines it into multiple candidates, and a Measurer calculates the shift in the follower's response distribution for each candidate as the reward; (3) Policy Optimization—GRPO is used to optimize the Refiner to maximize persuasive impact.

 Key Designs